-Historically they were found in India and Thailand.
-Now they are locally extinct in those places, because they were over-harvested.
-They used to be recorded frequently in Indonesia.
-That is no longer the case.
+Historically, they were found in India and Thailand.
+Now they are locally extinct in those places, because they were overharvested.
+They used to be recorded frequently in Indonesia, but that’s no longer the case.

-Sixteen years have passed since this assessment.
-Known threats to these sharks have been increasing, meaning they could be more at risk now.
-The IUCN has identified the need to update the global assessment.
+After all these years since this assessment, known threats to these sharks have been increasing, meaning they could be more at risk now.
+And, the IUCN has since identified the need to update the global assessment.

-The sicklefin lemon shark is also an understudied species.
-This hampers conservation efforts.
+The sicklefin lemon shark is also an understudied species, which hampers conservation efforts.
 To know how to best conserve a species, you need to know why numbers are decreasing.
-Is it habitat loss?
+Is it due to habitat loss?
 Do they take a long time to reach sexual maturity?
-Or, are they over-harvested, for example?
+Or, are they overharvested, for example?

-Scientific data from projects like our lemon shark and turtle conservation project will be critical when this species is assessed by IUCN again.
-It will help answer these types of questions, so the next assessment is better informed.
+Scientific data from projects like our sicklefin lemon shark and turtle conservation project are critical when this species is assessed by the IUCN again.
+It’ll help answer these types of questions, so the next assessment is better informed.

-Why are sicklefin lemon shark numbers decreasing globally?
+Why are sicklefin lemon shark population numbers decreasing globally?

-The reason for the decrease is multi-faceted: from the threats they face to the species’ reproductive traits.
+The reason for the decrease in sicklefin lemon shark population numbers is multifaceted, from the threats they face to the species’ reproductive traits.

 They are susceptible to overharvesting and local depletion

-Sicklefin lemon sharks are “home bodies”.
-A study in 1984, in Seychelles, showed adult sicklefin lemon sharks roam about 1.3 kilometres from their “home”.
+Sicklefin lemon sharks are “homebodies”.
+A landmark study done in 1984 in Seychelles, showed adult sicklefin lemon sharks roam about 1,3 kilometres from their habitats.
 This is different from great white sharks, for example, that undertake transoceanic migrations.

-Their small, coastal habitat range, and limited movements, means sicklefin lemon sharks are susceptible to overharvesting at a local level.
+Their small, coastal habitat range and limited movements mean sicklefin lemon sharks are susceptible to overharvesting at a local level.

 Sicklefin lemon sharks have a low reproductive capacity.
 Their gestation period is ten to 11 months and they have between one and 12 pups per litter.
-They have slow growth rates, and yet, they don’t reach sexual maturity until they are 2.2 metres long.
+They also have slow growth rates and only reach sexual maturity when they’re around 2,2 metres long.

-In the area surrounding Curieuse Island, they grow just 5.4 centimetres per year.
-We know this from the data our wildlife conservation volunteers have collected in partnership with Seychelles National Parks Authority staff.
+In the areas surrounding Curieuse island, they grow just 5,4 centimetres per year.
+We know this from the data our wildlife conservation participants have collected in partnership with Seychelles National Parks Authority staff.

 So, what does all of this mean?
-Once sicklefin lemon shark populations have depleted, they have limited capacity to recover.
+Well, basically, once sicklefin lemon shark populations have been depleted, they’ll have limited capacity to recover.

-This was a result of increased global surface temperatures due to climate change.
-Over a third of the world’s coral reef species are now threatened with extinction.
+This was the result of increased global surface temperatures due to climate change.
+Over one-third of the world’s coral reef species are now threatened with extinction.

-Sicklefin lemon sharks’ other key habitat, mangroves, is one of the fastest disappearing habitats worldwide (2–8% per year).
-Globally, 20%–35% of mangrove area has been lost since approximately 1980.
-This is due to a combination of coastal development, climate change, agriculture and logging.
+Sicklefin lemon sharks’ other key habitat, mangrove forests, are also one of the fastest disappearing habitats worldwide (with 0,3–0,6% being lost per year).
+Globally, 20–35% of mangrove area has been lost since approximately 1980.
+This is due to a combination of coastal development, climate change, agricultural development and logging.

-How is the GVI project on Curieuse Island making a difference?
+How is the GVI project on Curieuse island making an impact?

 To effectively conserve and manage a species, we need to know more than where they live.
-We need to understand how a species uses the different habitats in which it is found, throughout its various life stages.
+We need to understand how a species uses the different habitats in which it’s found, throughout its various life stages.

-We are investigating how juvenile sicklefin lemon sharks make use of their habitat in our project on Curieuse Island.
-Participants catch juveniles.
-Once caught, they are fitted with acoustic transmitters.
-They are released, and their movement patterns are tracked using a hydrophone.
+GVI’s participants investigate how juvenile sicklefin lemon sharks make use of their habitat in our project on Curieuse island.
+Participants humanely catch juveniles and once caught, they’re fitted with acoustic transmitters.
+They’re then released back into the water, and their movement patterns are tracked using a hydrophone.

 Gathering this data will help make a lasting impact for sicklefin lemon sharks by contributing to the body of scientific knowledge about them.